Loving You No More

-"Loving You No More" is a song by American rapper and producer Diddy and his group Dirty Money, from their debut album, Last Train to Paris.
+"Loving You No More" is a song by American R&B trio Diddy – Dirty Money, composed of rapper Sean "Diddy" Combs, and singers Kalenna Harper and Dawn Richard, from their debut album, Last Train to Paris.
 It was written by Dawn Richard of the group, as well as Mario Winans and Canadian rapper Drake, the latter of whom featured on the song.
 Sean Garrett and his production group, Team S. Dot, receive writing and production credits, as does Miykal Snoddy.
 The song was released as the album's second single in the United States on September 21, 2010.

-According to Diddy, the song is about loving someone so much that you forget about yourself It is a R&B tune, which integrates usage of electronica and hip-hop influences, while having a melodic, piano-laden background.
+According to Combs, the song is about loving someone so much that you forget about yourself.
+It is a R&B tune, which integrates usage of electronica and hip-hop influences, while having a melodic, piano-laden background.
 The song's official remix features American rappers Gucci Mane and Red Cafe, while rapper and producer Jermaine Dupri also recorded a remix to the song.
-While critics were divided over Diddy's part in the track, most complimented the song's production, Drake's cameo, and Harper and Richard's vocals.
+While critics were divided over Combs' part in the track, most complimented the song's production, Drake's cameo, and Harper and Richard's vocals.

 "Loving You No More" peaked at ninety-one on the Billboard Hot 100 on two occasions.
 Meanwhile, it peaked in the top twenty of both the US R&B/Hip-Hop Songs and Hot Rap Songs charts.
-The song's Gil Green-directed accompanying music video shows Diddy, accompanied by Richard and Kalenna Harper, reminiscing on a past love in a mansion, and in a club scene with Drake.
+The song's Gil Green-directed accompanying music video shows Combs, accompanied by Richard and Kalenna Harper, reminiscing on a past love in a mansion, and in a club scene with Drake.
 The group performed the song on BET's 106 & Park, during promotion of the album.